 Hirofumi “Koji” Kojima (Director, atmos): The Air Max 1 is my utmost favorite silhouette.
 It is a classic, and the design is simple and practical.
 It’s the ultimate “basic” model.
 That’s why there are so many Air Max 1s in the [ongoing] collaborations between Nike and atmos.

-Salehe Bembury (Senior Director of Footwear & Sneakers, Versace): The Air Max 95, especially the OG “Neon” — it’s a classic like Blue Magic.
+Salehe Bembury (Vice President of Sneakers & Men’s Footwear, Versace): The Air Max 95, especially the OG “Neon” — it’s a classic like Blue Magic.
 There are few times in footwear where a designer can achieve the perfect shape.
 In the case of the Air Max 95, Sergio Lozano did just that.
 There have been footwear silhouettes that I loved during my childhood that lost their allure into my adult years (ex: Air Jordan 11), however, the Air Max 95 has withheld the test of time.
 Juxtaposing a flawless shape with an iconic color execution made the AM95 an instant favorite of mine.

 In the ’90s there was rarely a sneaker that looked equally as good with sweatpants as it did with jeans.
 The Air Max 95 was that sneaker that you wore to be active, get fresh, or be comfortable … potentially all at once.

 Thibo Denis (Head Footwear Designer, Dior): [The] Air Max 95.
 I grew up in the suburbs of Paris, and we were all obsessed with [Air] bubbles.
 The 95 was the first time you could see those bubbles in the front part of the sole.
 Also, the colorways were so nice — the “Neon” is iconic.
 I also have massive love for the Air Max 95 “Mowabb” from 2004.